 Recently, a popular stat has inspired many articles and tweets — 40% of Americans can't cover a $400 emergency expense.

 Avoiding Unnecessary Debt

-If you don't have cash available to pay for an expense like this, or if you suffer a job loss, the alternatives don't offer a positive outlook.
+If you don't have cash available to pay for an expense like this or suffer a job loss, the alternatives don't offer a positive outlook.

 Credit cards often have interest rates over 20% APR, and payday loans are even worse.

 A home equity line of credit (HELOC) can be lower interest, but any form of debt can compound if left unpaid.

 Even if you have some investments, there's volatility that cannot be predicted with certainty.
 That is an issue for retirees, especially since they want to avoid being forced to sell an investment after a substantial market value drop.